Compiler Integration#

 Kernel languages such as OpenAI Triton, TileLang, Mojo, cuteDSL, Helion, and Hidet usually leverage their own internal compilation mechanisms to build code.
 To connect these functions to the FFI convention, one can use the following options:

-• For kernel generators that generate C++ host code, one can directly use TVM_FFI_DLL_EXPORT_TYPED_FUNC to expose the symbol.
+• For kernel generators that generate C++ host code, use TVM_FFI_DLL_EXPORT_TYPED_FUNC.
+This macro automatically exports function metadata when TVM_FFI_DLL_EXPORT_INCLUDE_METADATA is set to 1.

 The following code snippet shows C code that corresponds to a function performing add_one_c under the ABI.
 It is reasonably straightforward for low-level code generators to replicate this C logic.
 You can run this code as part of the quick start example.